Mr. India (1987 film): Plot

-However, they are able to escape by stealing the keys from a guard.
+They manage to escape after stealing the keys from a guard.
 Meanwhile, Mogambo activates four intercontinental ballistic missiles, which are poised to destroy all of India.
 Arun confronts him, the two fight, and Arun gains the upper hand.
 But as he is about to stop the missiles, Mogambo warns that everyone present will die if Arun succeeds.
 Nevertheless, Arun deactivates the launch, and the missiles detonate on the launch pad.
 Arun, Seema, Calendar, and the children escape; Mogambo's fortress is destroyed, and Mogambo dies.
+Arun, Seema, Calendar, and the children live happily ever after and the whole India thanks and congrats Mr. India.